ooni/ooni.org/content/about/glossary.md

 caching, redirection, and authentication).

-Many Internet Service Providers (ISPs) around the world use HTTP transparent proxies to improve network performance, provide users with faster access to websites, and for a number of other  purposes.
+Many Internet Service Providers (ISPs) around the world use HTTP transparent proxies for a number of purposes; for example, to improve network performance or to provide users with faster access to websites.

 Sometimes though, HTTP transparent proxies are also used to implement internet censorship and/or surveillance.